-In other words, Cucumber doesn’t compete with xUnit style framework; rather, it complements them.
+In other words, Cucumber doesn’t compete with the xUnit style framework; rather, it complements them.

 Selenium is another interesting case in that it is not, per se, an automated testing tool.
 Instead, it’s a browser automation tool.
 With it, you can automate interactions with a web browser.
 What you do with this capability is up to you.

 In practice, what most people use Selenium for is indeed testing.
-By using the tool, they automate interactions with their web applications, effectively creating automated tests for their web UIs.
+Using the tool, they automate interactions with their web applications, effectively creating automated tests for their web UIs.

 Selenium—without the aid of Selenium IDE—isn’t a standalone tool.
 It’s more like an API, against which you can program—using your favorite language or platform—to create the browser automation that you need.

 Serenity is a Java framework that operates with BDD tools (e.g., Cucumber) while acting as a wrapper on top of Selenium WebDriver.This tool makes it easier to write BDD-style tests and even Selenium tests.
-It frees you from writing a lot of boilerplate code and it also comes with useful built-in features, allowing you to take screenshots, easily integrating with Jira, parallelizing tests, and much more.
+It frees you from writing a lot of boilerplate code.
+It also comes with useful built-in features, allowing you to take screenshots, easily integrate with Jira, parallelize tests, and much more.